 The HIPE Instruction Manual contains full instructions and details of demographic and administrative data elements collected in HIPE.
 Further information on any of the fields discussed below will be found in the Instruction Manual.
-HIPE Instruction Manuals are available from the HIPE Unit and the Health Information section at www.esri.ie or see www.esri.ie or see www.HIPE.ie
+HIPE Instruction Manuals are available from the Healthcare Pricing Office website, see www.hpo.ie.